hydrobricks/hydrobricks-doc/doc/project-files.rst

    project.parameters.set_values({'a_snow': 3})   # anything beyond it: Python
    project.model.run(parameters=project.parameters, forcing=project.forcing)

-Calibration follows the same pattern: load a project file without parameter values (with ``param:`` forcing references where the corrections should be calibrated), select ``project.parameters.allow_changing`` and hand the objects to the :ref:`trainer <calibration>` — this is how the calibration examples of the repository are written.
 Two variations are available on top:

 * ``hb.load_project(..., setup=False)`` builds everything but does **not**
   set the model up — for the cases where something must happen in between,